 Facilitated a water recycling stakeholder workshop.
-Approved a \$1 million grant to the WaterReuse Foundation to conduct water recycling research in 11 specified areas in 2001.
 Approved amendment to existing WaterReuse Foundation contract and increased the contract amount to an additional \$1 million in 2003.
 Led by SWRCB with participation by DWR and CBDA.

-In Fiscal Year 2004 issues grants and contracts for Water Conservation.
+In Fiscal Year 2004, issued grants and contracts for Water Conservation.
 Mid-Pacific Region has appropriated approximately \$5,000,000 for Title XVI funding.
 Issued grants to water suppliers through the Water Conservation Field Services Program.
 Led by USBR.